MarySusanna/ShipNames/README.md

 # ShipNames
 Enter a file of characters' names and get their ship names!
-//Make a file with a list of characters, change "FileNameGoesHere" to the name of that file, and hit run.
-If you don't want it to randomly generate the names, and instead match the characters and leave a space for you to write it yourself, change "boolean randomize = true;" to boolean randomize = false;" :)
+Make a file with a list of characters, change "FileNameGoesHere" to the name of that file, and hit run.
+If you don't want it to randomly generate the names, and instead match the characters and leave a space for you to write them yourself, change "boolean randomize = true;" to boolean randomize = false;" :)

 import java.text.*;